drbenvincent/delay-discounting-analysis/README.md

 ## Installation and use
-Getting up and running is relatively easy, although Matlab can be a bit clunky in terms of package installation.
+Getting up and running is relatively easy.
 See the [full installation instructions](https://github.com/drbenvincent/delay-discounting-analysis/wiki/Getting-Started) on the wiki.

 The commands use to get your analysis up and running are quite quick and easy.
 A [demo is provided](https://github.com/drbenvincent/delay-discounting-analysis/tree/master/demo) to show how to use the toolbox with your own data.